-You can see that the point B is at about the 61.8% retracement of XA, the point C is at the 88.6% retracement of AB, while the point D is near the 88.6% retracement of XA.
-The Fibo ratios are not exactly the same as at the scheme, but they are close enough.
-Notice that a "harami" candlestick pattern was formed at the point D confirming the price's reversal to the upside.
+You can see that point B is at about the 61.8% retracement of XA, point C is at the 88.6% retracement of AB, while point D is near the 88.6% retracement of XA.
+The Fibo ratios are not exactly the same as in the scheme, but they are close enough.
+Notice that a "harami" candlestick pattern was formed at point D confirming the price's reversal to the upside.

 Other articles in this section

 - How to Launch Trading Robots in MetaTrader 5?